 Downsizing – adding muscle to your super

-On the face of it, this is good news for Eureka Report readers.
+On the face of it, this is good news.

 Previously, the benefits of releasing equity by downsizing have faced headwinds.
 There is the cost of selling (agent’s fees and advertising expenses) and the cost of repurchasing (stamp duty).